Shree Agrasen Mahavidyalaya: Library

-Total No. of students :- 1053

 Other achievements

 The Mahavidyalaya had received award in 2001 from youth parliament competition and had stood 1st position in West Bengal.
 The Mahavidyalaya was awarded by National Business Council from Delhi in 2004.

 The Mahavidyalaya had given Training to the poor students as self-employment programme on RSVY SCHEME IN 2004.

 Presently the Mahavidyalaya has been giving coaching for entry in services for S.C., S.C. and Minority Communities and also remedial coaching to the B.A./B.Com.
 Students of this Mahavidyalaya on U.G.C. scheme.